 - The email has a generic greeting, “Hi Dear.”
 If you have an account with the business, it probably wouldn’t use a generic greeting like this.

 - The email invites you to click on a link to update your payment details.

 While, at a glance, this email might look real, it’s not.
-The scammers who send emails like this are not affiliated with with the company they are pretending to send from.
-Once you’ve clicked the link to update the account informations, these scammers likely have gained access to personal information, which can be both damaging to you and the reputation of the companies they’re spoofing.
+The scammers who send emails like this are not affiliated with the company they are pretending to send from.
+Once you’ve clicked the link to update the account information, these scammers likely have gained access to personal information, which can be both damaging to you and the reputation of the companies they’re spoofing.

 How To Protect Yourself From Phishing Attacks